 Terms of Service

-The following General Terms and Conditions (GTC) apply to all services provided or to be provided by app GmbH (hereinafter: Contractor) from and in connection with the temporary employment contract.
-Deviating terms and conditions of the customer (hereinafter: the client) do not apply even if the contractor does not expressly object or the client declares that he only wants to conclude on his terms.
+The following general terms and conditions (GTC) apply to all services provided or to be provided by app GmbH (hereinafter: the contractor) from and in connection with the temporary employment contract.
+Deviating terms and conditions of the customer (hereinafter: the customer) do not apply even if the contractor does not expressly object or the customer declares that he only wants to conclude on his terms.

 The contractual relationship comes about through the offer of the contractor in accordance with the temporary employment contract as well as these general terms and conditions and the written declaration of acceptance by the client with the signing of the temporary employment contract.
 The client is aware that there are no performance obligations for the contractor if the signed contract document is not returned by the client (Section 12 (1) of the Temporary Employment Act (hereinafter: AÜG)).

 If the client intends to transfer the handling of money and / or valuables to the temporary worker, he will make a separate agreement with the contractor in advance.

 The contractor declares that the iGZ-DGB collective bargaining agreements are fully included in their currently valid version in the employment contracts he has concluded with the temporary workers employed in the client's company.
 The contractor is a member of the Association of German Temporary Employment Companies

 The client guarantees to check before each assignment whether the temporary worker left an employment relationship with the client himself or with a company affiliated with the client within the meaning of Section 18 of the German Stock Corporation Act in the last six months prior to the assignment.
 If this is the case, the client will notify the contractor of these findings immediately.
 In view of the resulting legal consequences (equal treatment), the contracting parties then have the opportunity to decide whether the leasing should be carried out as planned and, if necessary, to adjust the leasing contracts.